viperleed/viperleed/doc/content/installation.rst

         brew install gfortran
         brew install open-mpi

-    There is no need to install :term:`BLAS` and :term:`LAPACK`, as MacOS already ships with these libraries preinstalled.
+    There is no need to install :term:`BLAS` and :term:`LAPACK`, as macOS already ships with these libraries preinstalled.

     .. warning::